architecture/network

 PrimarySmoothingState

-Mutable smoothing state for monitored error.
+Mutable smoothing state for monitored error updated each supervised training iteration.

 PruneSelectionContext

-Context for selecting prune candidates.
+Context for selecting prune candidate connections by magnitude or SNIP scoring.

 PruneSelectionResult

-Result of prune candidate selection.
+Result of prune candidate selection listing the connections scheduled for removal.

 PruningMethod